KQM-git/TCL/docs/evidence/characters/cryo/diona.md

 **Significance:**

-For Diona, who's charged shot ICD is higher than the time it takes to fire a second charged shot, this prevents elemental reactions or aura application from occuring on a fully charged shot if you fire a normal aimed shot by accident before it, if the ICD was not active yet.
+For Diona, who's charged shot ICD is higher than the time it takes to fire a second charged shot, this prevents Elemental reactions or aura application from occuring on a fully charged shot if you fire a normal aimed shot by accident before it, if the ICD was not active yet.

 ### Diona Dash Aim Cancel